 212

 The field validation in the Vosges confirms the result of the photo-interpretation method.
-Dead trees is identified correctly in 84.7 %.
-The healthy tree on the sanitary map are valided in 100 % of the stand in the field (Table 2).
+Dead stands are identified correctly in 84.7 %.
+The healthy stands on the sanitary map are validated in 100 % of the stand in the field (Table 2).